 Rolled In Curls

 In the 1920s, women used rollers and curling irons to roll spiraling curls inwards for a classic and stylish look.
-Rolled inward curls can be done for short hair as well as long hairstyles.
+Rolled inward curls can be done for short and long hairstyles.

 Classic Curls that are Sculpted

-A popular vintage style is sculpted curls.
-This hairstyle is generally done in a way where the upper hair on the head is straight, and the ends of the hair are styled in gorgeous sculpted curls.
+This hairstyle is generally done where the upper hair on the head is straight, and the ends of the hair are styled in gorgeous sculpted curls.

-Various hairstyles using the headband define the 1920s.
-Bejeweled headbands, pearly headbands, headbands with features, and tiara-style headbands from the 1920s are even popular today.
+The headband can be secured with a headband pin, a headband pin-tuck, a headband bow, or a headband bow-tuck.
+Bejeweled headbands, pearly headbands, headbands with features, and tiara-style headbands are even popular today.